-An operations manager is key part of a management team and oversees high-level HR duties, such as attracting talent and setting training standards and hiring procedures.
+An operations manager is a key member of a management team and oversees high-level HR duties, such as attracting talent and setting training standards and hiring procedures.
 They also analyse and improve organisational processes, and work to improve quality, productivity and efficiency.

-Business Development Managers are tasked with developing and diversifying business so that income increases, and the future and growth of the organisation are guaranteed.
-A Business Development Manager job description should ask for a range of skills and capacities that centre on the best strategic and financial outcomes for the organisation.
+Business Development Managers are tasked with developing and diversifying organisations in order to sustain operations and generate revenue.
+A Business Development Manager possesses a range of skills and capacities that centre on the best strategic and financial outcomes for the organisation.

 Like all managers, the senior manager is responsible for planning and directing the work of a group of individuals.
-They monitor their work and takes corrective actions when necessary.
-Senior managers might guide workers directly or they might direct several supervisors, who in turn directly manage the workers.
+They monitor the work of their reporting staff and takes corrective actions when necessary.
+Senior managers might guide workers directly or they might direct supervisors, who in turn manage staff members.

-A care services manager is responsible for a wide variety of fulfilling tasks including: leading the provision of best practice care, creating a positive workplace culture, facilitating staff development, ensuring care and lifestyle interventions are delivered to meet Quality Standards, managing care complaints and critical incidents, leading open disclosure conversations, managing rostering of care staff and recruiting and training care staff.
+A care services manager is responsible for a wide variety tasks including: leading the provision of best practice care, creating a positive workplace culture, facilitating staff development, ensuring care and lifestyle interventions are delivered to meet Care Quality Standards, managing care complaints and critical incidents, leading open disclosure conversations, managing rostering of and recruiting and training care staff.